Tips for Graduates Entering the Workforce During COVID-19

 If you are a new graduate feeling uncertain about your future, you are not alone.
-New and soon-to-be graduates have experienced significant and unexpected disruptions to their plans due to the spread of COVID-19.
-However, there are actions you can take to empower yourself and make informed decisions about your future in this difficult time.
+New and soon-to-be graduates have experienced significant and unexpected disruptions to their plans due to the impact of COVID-19.
+However, there are actions you can take to empower yourself and make informed decisions about your future in this ever-changing landscape.
 Learn how to prepare to enter the workforce as a recent graduate affected by the novel coronavirus in this article.

 The impact of COVID-19 on recent graduates

-The spread of the novel coronavirus has impacted or interrupted how graduates were preparing to leave school.
-Some graduates had been searching for jobs or were waiting to hear back from employers about their applications, while others may have already been accepted for internships, seasonal jobs or full-time jobs after graduation.
+The novel coronavirus has impacted or interrupted how graduates are preparing to leave school.
+Some graduates have been searching for jobs or are waiting to hear back from employers about their applications, while others may have already been accepted for internships, seasonal jobs, or full-time jobs after graduation.

+In a world rattled by the pandemic, stress has been a common theme in the lives of recent graduates as their education and career plans shift due to the coronavirus pandemic, with 60% of new graduates feeling some form of anxiety about finding a job after graduation.
 While it may be difficult, there are measures you can take right now to help you navigate this situation to the best of your ability.
 Resources and information are available for you.
-Above all, take care of yourself, your health and your loved ones during this time.
-Follow the CDC for official guidelines and updates on the development of COVID-19.
+Above all, take care of yourself, your health, and your loved ones during this time.
+Follow the Public Health Agency of Canada for official guidelines and updates on the development of COVID-19.

 How to prepare to enter the workforce during COVID-19

 New graduates can prepare to leave school and find a job during the COVID-19 outbreak by following these steps:

 1. Apply for federal, provincial, and local relief efforts available to you

 Start preparing for graduating by finding the federal, provincial and local coronavirus relief efforts available to you.
 Reach out to your local representatives, community leaders, and school officials for local information, as well as staying updated on the latest government measures.

 Individual financial aid